Displaying Text Content in iOS

 Figure 1-1 shows examples of the primary text objects as they appear on screen.
 The image on the left shows several different styles of text fields while the image on the right shows a single text view.
 The callouts displayed on the background are

 UILabel objects embedded inside the table cells used to display the different views.
-(These examples were taken from the UICatalog: Creating and Customizing UIKit Controls (Obj-C and Swift) sample app, which demonstrates many of the views and controls available in UIKit.)
+(These examples were taken from the UIKit Catalog (iOS): Creating and Customizing UIKit Controls sample app, which demonstrates many of the views and controls available in UIKit.)

 When working with editable text fields and text views, you should always provide a delegate object to manage the editing session.
 Text views send several different notifications to the delegate to let them know when editing begins, when it ends, and to give them a chance to override some editing actions.
 For example, the delegate can decide if the current text contains a valid value and prevent the editing session from ending if it does not.
 When editing does finally end, you also use the delegate to get the resulting text value and update your app’s data model.